-Although the participants appeared to be in normal healthy physical state, there were behavioral deficiencies in adolescents that were more pronounced in second-generation participants with omega-3 deficiencies.
+Although the participants appeared to be in the normal healthy physical state, there were behavioral deficiencies in adolescents that were more pronounced in second-generation participants with omega-3 deficiencies.

 Overall, these adolescents were more anxious and hyperactive, learned at a slower rate, and had reduced problem-solving abilities.

 “Our study shows that while the omega-3 deficiency influences the behavior of both adults and teenagers, the nature of this influence is different between the age groups,” said Moghaddam.
 “We observed changes in areas of the brain responsible for decision making and habit formation.”

 There are other studies that advocate Uses of flax 369 capsules fatty acids association with efficient brain functioning.